 Fourth, feedback loops are often limited by weak feedback signals.
 Fitbit historically collected vast amount of user data, but most of it did not provide any useful feedback signal.
 Consider Fitbit's fitness readiness score based on sleep, activity, and heart rate variability.
 This metric purportedly guided users in selecting appropriate workout intensities: low readiness (1-29) suggested prioritizing rest and recover; good readiness (30-64) indicated suitability for moderate exercise with caution; excellent readiness (65-100) implied preparedness for higher-intensity workouts.
-However, this system simply relied on comparing observed user data (heart rate and its variability) to some preprogrammed values and patterns.
-There is no meaningful way in which the system improved its accuracy and recommendations based on observed user signals.
+However, this system largely relied on comparing observed user data (heart rate and its variability) to pre-programmed values and patterns.
+There was little scope for the system to improve its accuracy and recommendations based on observed user signals.
 This is mainly because of Fitbit's inability to observe whether users really adhered to its recommendations, and whether the recommendations led to superior outcomes compared to alternative approaches.
-Fitbit's recent integration with performancetracking hardware devices through partnerships with the likes of Peloton bikes and Tonal weights has the potential to create more accurate feedback, but it remains to be seen whether the data derived from these integrations will be sufficient to create a meaningful data feedback loop.
+Fitbit's recent integration with performance-tracking hardware devices through partnerships with the likes of Peloton bikes and Tonal weights has the potential to create more accurate feedback, but it remains to be seen whether the data derived from these integrations will be sufficient to create a meaningful data feedback loop.